 - Training, Webinars and References on Strain Measurements

-The quality of measurement with strain gauges essentially depends on the type of installation and design of the measuring point.
-A thorough preparation of the installation surface, correct connection, and protective covering are important factors for obtaining problem-free results.
+The quality of a measurement made with a strain gauge essentially depends on the type of installation and design of the measuring point.
+A thorough preparation of the installation surface, correct connection, and protective covering are important factors for problem-free results.

-There are certain possible sources of error when strain gauges are used for experimental stress analysis.
-Learn how to successfully assess measurement uncertainty already in the design stage by clicking on the title above.
+This article addresses possible sources of error when strain gauges are used in experimental stress analysis and shows how to successfully assess measurement uncertainty already in the design stage.

-Unwanted temperature effects can affect the measurement results while using strain gauges.
-Find practical assistance on how to minimize these effects or compensate for them entirely.
-Learn more by clicking on the title above.
+In this article we will show you which (unwanted) temperature effects can affect the measurement result when using strain gauges.
+You will also find practical assistance for how you can minimize these effects or compensate for them entirely.

 This article describes the basic principles of strain measurement by means of strain gauges, from the strain itself via the variation in resistance to the eventual electrical signal, and compares the magnitude of error of the voltage-fed bridge circuit and the current-fed circuit.